VoirDiary/VoirDiary/about.md

 ---

 <p class="message">
-  Hey there!
-This page is included as an example.
-Feel free to customize it for your own use upon downloading.
-Carry on!
+  I am a Seattle-based lawyer and occasional writer, doodler, and wine taster.
+This is a site to share my writing with family and friends.
 </p>

-To make pages show up in the sidebar, add `sidebar_link: true` to the front matter.
+#To make pages show up in the sidebar, add `sidebar_link: true` to the front
+#matter.